SOCI 424/624: Networks and Social Structures

 • Borgatti and Halgin (2011) On Network Theory

-• WS 2: Recording and theorizing relations (.Rmd )
+• Worksheet 2: Recording and theorizing relations

 Starting small: relational building blocks of social structures